-If you are offered a place on the full-time Global Masters in Management programme, you will pay a commitment fee of £1,500 within approximately three weeks of your offer and then a reservation fee of £6,000 within approximately six weeks of your offer.
+If you are offered a place on the Masters in Analytics and Management programme, you are required to pay a commitment fee of £1,500 approximately three weeks later.
+A reservation fee of £6,000 will then fall due three weeks after that.

-These fees are non-refundable and will be deducted from your total tuition fees.
-Late applicants, who are accepted, will pay the tuition fees in a shorter amount of time.
+These non-refundable fees are deducted from your overall tuition fees.
+Applicants who apply late and are accepted will pay their fees within a shorter timeframe.

-A range of loans, including The Prodigy Finance Loan programme, are available to help you finance your Global Masters in Management.
+A range of loans, including The Prodigy Finance Loan programme, are available to help you finance your Masters in Analytics and Management.
 Find out more about getting a loan.

 Pursuing your postgraduate studies is an important investment for your future, and one which we understand takes considerable thought and planning.
-We appreciate that pursuing graduate studies is also a financial investment, and have a number of funding opportunities available to support students who are looking to pursue the Global Masters in Management.
+We appreciate that undertaking graduate studies is also a financial investment, and have a number of funding opportunities available to support students who are looking to pursue the Masters in Analytics and Management.

-Admitted students to the Global Masters in Management will be automatically considered for all merit awards (for which they meet the entry requirements e.g. gender) except for the bursaries, which require an application.
+Admitted students to the Masters in Analytics and Management will be automatically considered for all merit awards (for which they meet the entry requirements e.g. gender) except for the bursaries, which require an application.

 Current scholarships include: